robbestad/SarPoTwigExtractor/README.md

 execute _php Module.php XXX_ (where XXX is the name of your module, for instance Application)

 ######This is what it does:
-It travers your module/Application/view folder for .twig files and fetches all the strings within translate('xxx').
+It traverses your module/Application/view folder for .twig files and fetches all the strings within translate('xxx').
 It also traverses all your language files in your module/Application/language folder and compiles a list of already translated files.